timduly4/pyglow/README.md

 # Uninstallation

 1. The install directory for pyglow is outputted when you run the `python ./setup.py install` command.
 For example, on a mac this is usually in `/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages`.
+You can also retrieve the library location with `python -c "import pyglow; print(pyglow.__file__)"`
 2. Simply remove the `*.so` climatological models in this directory, as well as the `pyglow` and `pyglow_trash` folders.